SRCH2/srch2-ngn/test/sharding/integration/mini_cluster/README.txt

 	 shell> bash cbash [-n] -s -c "bash bin/clean-group.sh -b"

 # 3. Start the cluster:
    a.
+Make sure the setting in the file "cluster_config.sh" is correct.
+   a.
 Ping all nodes in the cluster
    b.
 Connect the input device
          shell> cd work-environment